Annual Technical Report 2010 on Trademark Information Activities submitted by Canada (CWS/ATR/TM/2010/CA)

 Main types of announcements of the Office in the field of trademark information

-The weekly Trade-marks Journal (gazette) contains marks for applications filed, which are advertised following approval, and announcements regarding registrations.
-These announcements include:
+Our weekly Trade-marks Journal contains marks for applications filed, which are advertised following approval, and announcements regarding registrations.

 - a statement of wares and/or services.

-Notices pertaining to Office Practices and Policies are no longer published in the Trade-marks Journal.
-These notices are only available on the Trade-marks home page of the CIPO website under Practice Notices.
+Practice notices pertaining to Office Practices and Policies are available on the Trade-marks home page of the CIPO website under Practice Notices.

 Mass storage media and microforms used

-The Trade-marks Office maintains a complete history of its trade-mark files in paper form, and information pertaining to all active marks from 1864 and inactive marks from 1979 to date in electronic form.
+CIPO’s Trade-marks Branch maintains a complete history of its trade-mark files in paper form, and information pertaining to all active marks from 1864 and inactive marks from 1979 to date in electronic form.

 Word processing and office automation

-The Trade-marks Office uses MS-Word 2003 as its word processing package operating in a Windows XP Professional environment.
+The Trade-marks Branch uses MS-Word 2003 as its word processing package operating in a Windows XP Professional environment.
+Plans are underway to upgrade to MS-Word 2007 and then 2010 and to upgrade to the Windows 7 environment.

 Techniques used for the generation of trademark information (printing, recording, photocomposing, etc.)